 A distributor shall periodically update the forecast of aggregate usage based on current estimates of the number and type of consumers served by a retailer.
 A distributor may update the estimate as frequently as it wishes, but shall update the estimate at least once every three months using the procedures described in sections 8.1.1 through 8.1.3 and the most recent values for number of consumers served by a retailer.
 If the maximum allowable amount of security has increased by more than 10 percent over the amount currently in place and a distributor wishes to increase the security requirement, a retailer shall meet the new requirement within 20 business days.
-If the maximum allowable amount of security in place by more than 10 percent, a distributor shall notify the retailer immediately.
-The retailer may modify its security arrangement in light of the lower requirement.
-Where the form of security in place between a retailer and a distributor is a cash deposit held by the distributor, the distributor shall, if requested by the retailer, return the excess amount to the retailer within 20 business days of the date on which the new estimate was determined.
+Where the maximum allowable amount of security has fallen below the amount currently in place by more than 10 percent, the distributor may continue to require the retailer to provide as security no more than the greater of: